BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 ## Replace a Transaction the Easy Way: By bumpfee

-Raw transactions are very powerful, and there are a number of reasons that you can do a lot of interesting things by combining them with RBF.
+Raw transactions are very powerful, and you can do a lot of interesting things by combining them with RBF.
 However, sometimes _all_ you want to do is free up a transaction that's been hanging.
 You can now do that with a simple command, `bumpfee`.

 For example, to increase the fee of transaction `4460175e8276d5a1935f6136e36868a0a3561532d44ddffb09b7cb878f76f927` you would run:
 ```